setmy-info/setmy-info.github.io/src/site/markdown/software-engineering-manifesto.md

 Engineers actively collaborate with architects and are responsible for understanding and following approved architecture decisions, non-functional requirements, technologies, approaches, and relevant documentation.

 We do not expect architecture to be memorized.
-We expect it to be re-checked, reviewed, prepared, and consulted during implementation. ~~Developers commit to reviewing relevant architecture documentation and validating their implementations, as well as their chosen technologies, frameworks, and tools, against it.~~
+We expect it to be re-checked, reviewed, prepared, and then consulted during implementation. ~~Developers commit to reviewing relevant architecture documentation and validating their implementations, as well as their chosen technologies, frameworks, and tools, against it.~~

 Technology choices are not unrestricted by default.